sanjitdotpy/Twitter-X.com-sentiment-analysis/README.md

 (check the master)
 Commands to Run :

--in jupyter labs in terminal cd to the patih to the file
+-in jupyter labs in terminal cd to the path to the file

 -python3 manage.py migrate